 The Recruitment Process in HR

-When you need new staff, you draft a job description and begin hiring.
+When you need new staff, you will look to draft a job description and begin hiring.
 This procedure—from the steps in the employee selection process to the individual’s induction—are all parts of the recruitment process.

-There are many methods and many routes you can take to attract the talent you need.
-Whether you hire locally, or use a recruiting website, there are common practices that will ensure the process is efficient and effective.
+There are many methods you can take to attract the talent you need.
+Whether you hire locally, or use a recruitment website, there are common practices that will ensure the process is efficient, effective and legally compliant.

 What are the steps in the recruitment process?